Mike Wahle

-Michael James Wahle (/ˈwɔːl/; born March 29, 1977) is a former American football guard who played eleven seasons in the National Football League (NFL).
-He played college football at Navy.
-He was drafted by the Green Bay Packers in the second round of the 1998 NFL Supplemental Draft.
+Michael James Wahle (/ˈwɔːl/; born March 29, 1977) is an American former professional football player who was a guard for 11 seasons in the National Football League (NFL).
+He played college football for the Navy Midshipmen.
+He was selected by the Green Bay Packers in the second round of the 1998 NFL Supplemental Draft.
 A Pro Bowl selection in 2005, Wahle also played for the Carolina Panthers and Seattle Seahawks.

 Early years

 Wahle attended Rim of the World High School (Lake Arrowhead, California) and won four varsity letters in baseball as a pitcher, and three varsity letters each in football and basketball before graduating in 1995.
 He played three years at the U. S. Naval Academy before being forced to resign in his senior season after he tested positive for steroids.

 Professional career

 Green Bay Packers

 Wahle played the first seven seasons of his career with the Green Bay Packers from 1998 to 2004.

 Carolina Panthers

 Wahle signed as a free agent with the Carolina Panthers in 2005 and was selected to the Pro Bowl that season.
 He was released by the Panthers on February 11, 2008.